 There are probably hashtags on LinkedIn that match your topic.

-Thanks to tools like Waalaxy, you can target these people automatically and thus prospect people who talk about topics close to yours.
+Thanks to tools like Waalaxy, you can target these people automatically and thus prospect people who talk about topics closely related to yours.

 By using a “I saw your post on LinkedIn” approach, you can target people who are talking about your topic:

-“I saw your post on the hashtag #prospecting, which was very interesting so I wanted to see more of your content”.
+“I saw your post on the hashtag #prospecting, which I found very interesting, and wanted to see more of your content”.

 The only disadvantage of this technique is that it can be quite time consuming to set up, you don’t know exactly what prospects are talking about and volumes on niche hashtags are often quite low.

 With the widespread use of “lead magnets” which consist of asking for a comment in exchange for a link to a high value content, you can have hundreds of people show up on a post to request the content in question.

 These people have just told you that they are interested in a specific topic.
 All you have to do is get their profiles and send them an invitation.